Link Building Strategy

 Broken link building means finding dead links on authoritative sites and suggesting your content as a replacement.

 Why It Works: You’re solving a problem for site owners.
-They want their sites to work properly.
 You’re offering a solution, not just asking for a favor.

 Step-by-Step Process:

-- Use Ahrefs’ Site Explorer → enter competitor domain → Broken Links report
+- Use Ahrefs’ Site Explorer → competitor domain → Broken Links report

-- Or use Check My Links Chrome extension for quick manual checking
+- Or use Check My Links (Chrome extension) for quick manual checks

 - Focus on resource pages, listicles, and curated directories